okrb/gatling_gun/README.markdown

     require "gatling_gun"

 Either way, you will want to setup Gatling Gun as your application loads.
-I recommend just setting a constant you can then refer to throughout your application.
+You can configure GatlingGun using a configure block or you can create a GatlingGun::Client directly.
 In Rails, I would put the following code in `config/initializers/gatling_gun.rb`.
 Setup is easy, just add you SendGrid
 credentials:

+    GatlingGun.configure do |config|
+      config.username = "USERNAME"
+      config.password = "PASSWORD"
+    end

+A client can then be accessed as a method on GatlingGun

+    GatlingGun.client

+Alternately, you can instantiate a client directly:

-    SendGrid = GatlingGun.new("USERNAME", "PASSWORD")
+    GatlingGun::Client.new("USERNAME", "PASSWORD")

 Usage
 -----